bobfang1992/personal-blog/content/blog/why-golang/index.md

 }
 ```

-Just so that the caller can optionally choose to not pass in a parameter, but still this is unsatisfying,  user still need to pass `nil` for `mode` here to actually make their code compiles, but this is already much better than other options like making your function to accept variadic args, an map of `interface{}` or use a special `struct` for your function's input listed in this [SO answer](https://stackoverflow.com/questions/2032149/optional-parameters-in-go)
+Just so that the caller can optionally choose to not pass in a parameter, but still this is unsatisfying,  user still need to pass `nil` for `mode` here to actually make their code compiles, but this is already much better than other options listed in this [SO answer](https://stackoverflow.com/questions/2032149/optional-parameters-in-go), like making your function to accept variadic args, an map of `interface{}` or a special `struct`.

 # No dedicated enum types